 200hr YTT, Canada 07/2012 85hr Prenatal YTT, Costa Rica 02/2019

 I was first introduced to yoga when I was twelve and my mother brought home a Kathy Smith Yoga VHS tape.
 From that point on I was hooked.
 I played competitive sports thru high school and college and I found yoga was unlike any other athletic endeavor I had experienced.
 There is no winning, losing or perfecting yoga.
 You come as you are to your mat and in the words of my teacher “yoga meets you where you are at.”
 In my 15 plus years of practice, yoga has served me in times when I most needed it and helped me transition and grow throughout my life.
 In 2014, I was inspired to take my practice a step further and went on to complete my 200 RYT Hatha Yoga training in Denver, CO thru Axis Yoga.
-After the birth of my first daughter, yoga stepped in again and helped my mind and body recover and it was at this point I knew I wanted to work with fellow women on their journey to motherhood.
+After the birth of my first daughter, yoga stepped in again and helped my mind and body recover and it was at this point I knew I wanted to work with fellow individuals on their journey to parenthood.
 In 2017, I studied under the Bhaktishop’s Shana Celnicker-Chong and gained my training in Pre and post-natal yoga.
 I love connecting with community and strive to create a safe and welcoming place to practice.

 My yoga journey began in 2014 through an attempt to recover from an ankle injury and quickly developed into a dedicated passion for the practice.
 Three years later I completed my RYT 200 at Dallas Yoga Center in Texas.
 My training was deeply rooted in anatomy as well as the mind, body, and spirit connection.
 I strive to place kindness, mindfulness, and playfulness at the core of all of my classes.
 For me, yoga has been a practice of learning self-love and my hope is to spread that awareness to all of my students.